sumitsbasra/stride/README.md

-# STRIDE 🏃‍♂️ 🗺️
+# stride 🏃‍♂️ 🗺️

-**STRIDE** is a web-based GPS art generator that allows runners and cyclists to "type a word, run the route, share on Strava."
+**stride** is a web-based GPS art generator that allows runners and cyclists to "type a word, run the route, share on Strava."
 It converts text into continuous geographic coordinates, snaps them to real-world footpaths, and allows the user to export the resulting route as a GPX file.

 ## Features